 In order to open the plants, significantly more testing will be required.
 Vice President Pence said that, after large outbreaks in plants in Greeley, Colorado, he would “flow” testing to those plants.
 It has not happened.
 Could there be even more positive cases at that plant?
 Nobody knows.
 The testing never happened and is not happening now, despite the plant being given a public health order telling them to test every employee.

 Since the crisis began, it is not clear why DT has not pushed for more testing.
 Is it incompetence, malevolence, corruption, or maybe a fear of what the numbers might reveal?
+Is it racism, since a disproportionate number of the deaths are of people of color?
 Maryland Gov. Larry Hogan (R) said that the “lack of testing,” not just for meat packing plants but for the general population, is “probably the number one problem in America and has been from the beginning of this crisis.”
 He added that the White House’s happy talk “is just absolutely false.”